aayushmadan/AI-BankApp-DevOps/README.md

-# BankApp — Spring Boot Banking Application
+# AIBankApp — Spring Boot Banking Application

 A full-stack banking application built with Spring Boot, designed as a hands-on project for learning DevOps end-to-end.